ashishj12/deal-costing-assistant-v2/README.md

 # Deal Scoping Assistant

-Deal Scoping Assistant is a TypeScript-based pre-sales scoping workspace for turning raw customer material into a validated, traceable deal model.
-The application helps teams ingest customer requirements, resolve ambiguities, build a scope model, derive downstream artifacts, and produce a deterministic ROM estimate without treating AI output as customer fact.
+Deal Scoping Assistant is a TypeScript-based deal-scoping workspace for turning raw customer material into a traceable, validated, and decision-ready scope model.
+It helps pre-sales and solution teams ingest requirements, resolve ambiguity, preserve provenance, and generate deterministic estimates without mistaking AI output for customer fact.

-The project is designed for a very specific problem: ensuring AI-generated scoping content is clearly separated from customer statements, reviewable, and auditable before it is used in a proposal or estimate.
+The product is designed for one specific problem: ensuring AI-assisted scoping remains auditable, reviewable, and grounded in source material before it is used in a proposal or estimate.

 ## Why this project exists

-This tool exists to prevent a common failure mode in AI-assisted scoping: an AI guess being mistaken for a customer commitment.
+AI-generated scoping content is often treated as if it were customer truth.
+This project prevents that failure pattern by separating:

+- customer-supplied statements from AI-generated interpretation
+- source-backed requirements from inferred assumptions
+- deterministic estimation logic from provider-suggested numbers
+- change impact from silent artifact regeneration

-Core design principles in this codebase:
+### Core principles

 - One source of truth: the scope model drives PRD, architecture, data strategy, integration design, AI strategy, and estimation.
-- Provenance-first records: every derived item carries provenance, not just text.
+- Provenance-first records: every derived item carries explicit provenance and review status.
 - Customer statements are earned: a requirement must be re-linked to source text before being labeled as customer-stated.
-- AI never computes estimate numbers: provider output may suggest a band or rationale, but the actual hours, rate, and cost are computed deterministically from domain rules.
+- AI does not compute estimate numbers: provider output may suggest a band or rationale, but the actual hours, rate, and cost are computed via deterministic rules.
 - Change impact is explicit: downstream artifacts are updated through defined rules rather than silently regenerated.
 - Quality is enforced by the same validator used in the domain layer, preventing mismatched downstream checks.

 ## Product overview

-The application walks through a full scoping workflow:
+The app guides a full scoping workflow:

 1. Intake customer material from pasted text, Markdown, JSON, CSV, or bundled source documents.
 2. Extract and review requirements with provenance and citations.
 3. Resolve clarifying questions and approve the model.
 4. Generate scope items, capabilities, and PRD content.
-5. Choose a cloud provider or use recommendations.
+5. Choose or accept a cloud recommendation.
 6. Produce architecture, integration, AI, and data strategy artifacts.
 7. Review deterministic estimation inputs and outputs.
-8. Track changes and stale artifacts.
+8. Track stale artifacts and change impact.
 9. Run the quality gate and export the package.

 This is a static web application rather than a backend service.
-It renders a complete deal-scoping workspace directly in the browser and packages the final output as self-contained HTML.
+It renders the complete deal-scoping workspace directly in the browser and packages the final output as a self-contained HTML bundle.

-## Key features
+## Key capabilities

 ### Requirement intake and validation

-- Supports raw text and structured inputs.
+- Accepts raw text and structured input.
-- Normalizes source documents and preserves original source excerpts.
+- Normalizes and preserves original source excerpts.
 - Tracks source spans, citations, and source checksums.
-- Flags when a requirement is not truly grounded in customer material.
+- Flags requirements that are not sufficiently grounded in customer material.

 ### Provenance-aware scope modeling

 The domain layer models requirements, assumptions, risks, questions, capabilities, and scope items with provenance and review status fields.
-This keeps AI-generated content visibly distinct from customer-passed language and makes it easier to review and approve a scope model before it becomes a proposal artifact.
+This keeps AI-generated content visibly distinct from customer-passed language and makes approval and review explicit before a scope model becomes a proposal artifact.

 ### Deterministic estimation engine

-- Estimates are computed using fixed rules rather than AI-supplied numbers.
+- Computes estimates using fixed domain rules rather than AI-supplied values.
 - Accepts configuration inputs such as cloud, scale, compliance, user counts, concurrency tier, and productivity factors.
-- Produces a ROM estimate, role-based effort, critical-path timeline, and confidence score.
+- Produces ROM estimate, role-based effort, critical-path timeline, and confidence score.
-- The pipeline blocks provider responses from injecting fields like hours, cost, price, or days.
+- Rejects provider responses that attempt to inject numeric fields like hours, cost, price, or days.

 ### Change-impact analysis

-The workspace includes a staged change model that previews the impact of edits before regeneration.
-It identifies what is stale, what needs review, and which artifacts should be regenerated or left intact.
+The workspace previews the effect of edits before regeneration.
+It identifies stale artifacts, review items, and the artifacts that should or should not be regenerated.

 ### Quality gate and export package

-- Quality gate status is READY, REVIEW_REQUIRED, or BLOCKED.
+- Exposes quality gate states: READY, REVIEW_REQUIRED, and BLOCKED.
-- A package export includes the canonical Markdown artifact and a Mermaid diagram.
+- Exports a canonical Markdown package and Mermaid diagram.
-- Every exported deliverable can carry the project’s required disclaimer.
+- Keeps the project disclaimer and traceability requirements attached to the exported deliverables.

 ## Architecture at a glance

-The project is organized into a few distinct layers:
+The codebase is organized into a few well-defined layers:

 - Domain layer: schema, entities, validation, provenance, versioning
 - AI layer: provider abstraction, pipeline safety, citation handling